RMI-PACTA/workflow.prepare.pacta.indices/README.md

 # workflow.prepare.pacta.indices

 <!-- badges: start -->
 [![Lifecycle:
 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of `workflow.prepare.pacta.indices` is to run indices through PACTA, and format them for the Transition Monitor webtool.
+Welcome to `workflow.prepare.pacta.indices`!
+This tool is designed to streamline the preparation of indices for use in either [workflow.transition.monitor](https://github.com/RMI-PACTA/workflow.transition.monitor).

-## Running Prepare PACTA Indices workflow
+## Running prepare PACTA indices workflow

 ### Required input

-The index preparation Dockerfile uses the `ghcr.io/rmi-pacta/workflow.transition.monitor` docker image as a base image.
+The index preparation `Dockerfile` uses the `ghcr.io/rmi-pacta/workflow.transition.monitor` docker image as a base image.
 Although the image is public, pulling public images from GHCR requires authentication.

 You can authenticate to GHCR with any valid GitHub Personal Access token